ibm-cloud-docs/Cloudant/api/authorization.md

 and `_writer` roles,
 but an authenticated user account such as `alexone` is granted only the `_reader` role.
 In this case, it's possible that an unauthenticated user might have a more powerful role than the authenticated `alexone` user.

-it's important to understand that the `nobody` username is *not* a way of providing a default set of permissions.
+It's important to understand that the `nobody` username is *not* a way of supplying a default set of permissions.
 Instead, the `nobody` username is used to determine permissions for *unauthenticated* users.
 {: tip}

 ### Determining the role to assign